spyderbat/spydertop/structure.md

 ## Execution

-Spydertop uses the [Click][click_docs] python CLI library to handle command-line arguments and initialization.
+Spydertop uses the [Click][click_docs] Python CLI library to handle command-line arguments and initialization.
 When the program is run from the terminal, the first function to be called is `cli` in [`cli.py`](spydertop/cli.py).
 It creates a `Config` object, which processes the command-line arguments, and calls the `start_screen` function.

 `start_screen` creates the TUI with [Asciimatics][asciimatics_docs].
 It initializes the `AppModel` object, which contains the central data store for the UI, as well as several `Frames` and a `Screen`.
 The `Screen.play` function is then called, which starts the main event and render loops.
 When the screen is resized, a `ResizeScreenError` is raised by Asciimatics, and the screen is restarted using the last scene that was showing before the resize.